TheMartianLife/BigDayIn2019/tech.md

 ![](assets/tuts.png)

 ^
-The nerdy ones that are stereotypically popular in ICT are like the eSports society, where you can find people to play games with or against or even join pro teams, the Anime and pop culture societies, or the Tabletop Gaming and Pen-and-Paper role-play societies.
+The nerdy ones that are stereotypically popular in ICT are like the eSports society, where you can find people to play games with or against or even join pro teams, the Anime and pop culture societies, or the Tabletop Gaming and Pen-and-Paper roleplay societies.

 ---

 ![](assets/heft.jpg)

 ^
 There's even HEFT, the society where people dress up in medieval garb and fight each other with real swords.
-And also ICT has its own society for people into tech, called the TECH society, and there's also DataTas which is a society about Data Science where people meet for cupcakes and debug each other's code.
+And also ICT has its own society for people into tech, called the TECH society, and I just found out about DataTas which is a society about Data Science where people meet for cupcakes and debug each other's code.
 So many options!

 ---

 ![](assets/ambassadors.png)

 ^
-Some groups are more focused on helping other.
+Some groups are more focused on helping others.
 Like how you can become a student ambassador or join the Ally Network.

 ---

 ![](assets/awards.png)

 ^
-For those looking to buff their resume or takeoff some of the pressure of working through university, UTAS offers a wide array of scholarships and awards that you can browse and apply for through one handy web portal.
+For those looking to buff their resume or take off some of the pressure of working through university, UTAS offers a wide array of scholarships and awards that you can browse and apply for through one handy web portal.
 Some have surprisingly simple criteria, and any you win will go on your transcript and graduation certificate forever.

 ---